sloely

 The fragrance of marigolds naturally repels key pests including white fly, butterflies and moths whose caterpillars devour cabbages and collard greens and some beetles.

-Marigolds – like garlic and chives – can be used as camouflage to hide vegetables such as carrots from key pests.
+Marigolds can be used as camouflage to hide vegetables such as carrots from key pests.
 The strong fragrance of the marigolds prevents the dreaded carrot fly from picking up the gentler smell of the carrots.

 Marigolds can also be used as a sacrificial trap crop for slugs and snails who will eat the marigolds rather than your vegetables.
 As you can cram marigolds in a bit you can easily afford to lose a few.